 3. Lower loan minimums

 Credit unions may also offer lower minimum-loan amounts than banks.
-In fact, it’s not unusual for a credit union to have no minimum required loan amount, while banks often do.
-If you’re not buying an expensive car, or you have a large down payment and only need to finance a small portion of your purchase, a low loan minimum could be useful.
+If you’re not buying an expensive car, or you have a large auto down payment and only need to finance a small portion of your purchase, a low loan minimum could be useful.

 4. Lower fees